TimoIllusion/compute-resource-orchestration/README.md

 # Compute Resource Orchestration

 Simple framework to monitor and manage multiple, heterogenous nodes of compute resources.
+For now, this is just using dummy data and is work in progress.

 ## Getting Started